dgmiller/datavis_resources/README.md

 I added some files in the repo to help you load your data set in Pandas (python).

-Due next time: get your hands on a data set you want to visualize
+Due next time: Get your hands on a data set you want to visualize.

 ### Day 3: January 17